tigerhead/CarND-MPC-Project/README.md

 - cte[t+1] = (f(x[t]) - y[t]) + v[t] * sin(epsi[t]) * dt
 - espi[t+1] = psi[t] - psides[t] + v[t]/Lf * delta[t]*dt

-* Lf - length from front to CoG
-* f is a polynomial function of x, which is the reference way point for vehicle In this project the polynomial order is 3
+Lf is length from front to CoG and f is a polynomial function of x, which is the reference way point for vehicle In this project the polynomial order is 3.